Southern Football League: Champions

 This section lists the past winners of the Southern League.
 Winners to 1993 source:

 For the 1898–99 season, Division Two was divided into London and South-West sections, with a playoff contested between the winners of each section.

 For the 1899–1900 season, the league reverted to the old format, after all the members of the South-West section resigned.

 For the 1909–10 season, Division Two was split into an 'A' section and a 'B' section, with the winners of each section contesting a play-off for the Division Two championship.

 For the 1910–11 season, the league again reverted to the previous format.

 At the end of the 1919–20 season, the majority of the clubs in the First Division moved into the new Third Division of the Football League.
 The Southern League was therefore split into two sections for England and Wales, with the winners of each section contesting a playoff for the Southern League championship.

 For the 1923–24 season, the league was split into two regional sections, with the winners of each section contesting a playoff for the Southern League championship.

 For the 1933–34 season an extra section, the Central Section was introduced to provide additional fixtures.
 The Central included clubs from the other two sections and did not contribute to the overall championship.

 For the 1936–37 season, the Eastern and Western sections were merged into a single division.
 Additional fixtures were obtained through the Midweek Section which did not contribute to the overall championship.

-For the 1945–46 season, the Midweek Section was not played due to power restrictions after the Second World War.
+For the 1945–46 season, the Midweek Section was not played due to power restrictions after World War II.

 For the 1958–59 season the Southern League was again divided into two sections: North-Western and South-Eastern.
 The winners of each section contested a playoff for the Southern League championship.

 The following season saw the two sections merged to form a Premier Division, and a new Division One introduced.

 For the 1971–72 season Division One was regionalised.

 For the 1979–80 season, thirteen Premier Division clubs joined the newly formed Alliance Premier League.
 The Premier Division and Division One were subsequently merged, and two regional divisions formed.

 For the 1982–83 season, the Premier Division was re-introduced, above the regional divisions.

 For the 1999–2000 season, the regional divisions were renamed the Eastern and Western divisions.

 For the 2006–07 season, the two regional divisions were renamed Division One Midlands and Division One South & West.

 For the 2009–10 season, Division One Midlands was renamed Division One Central.

 For the 2017–18 season, the Central and South & West divisions were renamed back into East and West respectively.

 For the following season, the Premier Division was regionalised, becoming the South Division, and a Central Division was added.
 The East and West divisions were realigned into Central and South again.